Surendra Chaturvedi

+Surendra Chaturvedi (1929–1977) was an Indian journalist.

 Early life and education

 Born at Rajnandgaon in Chhattisgarh on 15 October 1929, Surendra had his early education at Sikandarpur (District Farukhabad), Gwalior and Holipura in District Agra.
-His father Kalika Prasad Chaturvedi was a civil contractor, a Gandhian, and a fan of poems eulogising patriotism and valour.
-Due to his father's emphasis on reading, the boy developed an interest in novels, short stories, plays, other fiction and poetry.
-His sister Pramilla was a student of Hindi literature.
+His father Kalika Prasad Chaturvedi was a civil contractor who enjoyed reading patriotic poetry and instilled on his son an interest in literature.

-Chaturvedi attended Agra and Allahabad universities.
-Drawn to Parimal and its cultural society, he took active part in all the plays staged under its banner and was recognised for an inborn flair for parody and mimicry.
-The society was under the patronage of famous poet Harivansh Rai Bachchan, his wife Teji Bachchan and Dharam Veer Bharti.
-He also attended University of Lucknow for further studies.

-In 1954 he sailed for Glasgow, Scotland to take study management.
+Chaturvedi attended Agra and Allahabad universities, where he was interested in drama.
+In 1954 he sailed for Glasgow, Scotland, to take study management.
 Once in England, Chaturvedi participated in BBC cultural programmes.
 He returned to India in 1958.

 Journalism

 Chaturvedi worked for the Bennett Coleman and Company, first in the Public Relations department and then in the print media wing.

-Chaturvedi was invited to take the role of the anchor at the historic inaugural show of Doordarshan (State TV Channel) on 15 September 1959.
-He was one of the earliest anchors of the small screen in Lucknow.
-UP Natak Academy often called him to assess their plays.
+He was anchor at the historic inaugural show of Doordarshan (State TV Channel) on 15 September 1959.

 Navbharat Times, a sister publication in Hindi of the Times of India, posted Chaturvedi as a special correspondent in 1960 to Lucknow, the capital of Uttar Pradesh.
-He reported objectively and frankly on interviews and press conferences of province and state leaders.

-While at Navbharat Times, Chaturvedi sat on the Board of Advisors for the Institute of Creative Studies, a TV News and film Production Company established in 1974.
-Known for his ready humour, he was also a member of the Uttar Pradesh Press Club, which was established in 1956.
-Chaturvedi was known as one of Lucknow's "eminent journalists".